When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Increase the resistance of your painted surfaces with a polyurethane coating

-We show you how to apply polyurethane over paint in simple to follow steps to keep your painted surfaces looking great for longer.
+We show you how to apply polyurethane over paint in simple steps to keep your surfaces scratch-free and vibrant for years to come.

 Key Takeaways